-A typical structure in aerospace components is a composite panel with outer skins of 3 to 10 plies of carbon fibre, sandwiching a core of epoxy coated paper in an hexagonal arrangement ("nomex") as shown in Fig 4.
+A typical structure in aerospace components is a composite panel with outer skins of 3 to 10 piles of carbon fiber, sandwiching a core of epoxy coated paper in an breagenal arrangement ("monec") as shown in Fig. 4.
 The most common defects in such "honeycomb sandwich" structures, also shown in the figure, can occur either in manufacture or in service.
-Crazed or crushed core, in particular, can be produced by an impact which may leave little visible external damage.
+Crazed or ensisted core, in particular, can be produced by an impact which may lewe little visible external damage.

 LPV measurements were made on samples of panel which had 10mm nomex cores with skins of 3-ply and 4-ply woven carbon fibre.
-It can be shown [4] that, for panels such as these, the waves are dominantly shear for frequencies greater than about 1 kHz, thus non-dispersive propagation can be expected and the appropriate equation is (3).
+It can be shown (4) that, for panels such as these, the waves are dominantly shear for frequencies greater than about 1 kHz, thus non-dispersive propagation can be expected and the appropriate capation is (3).

 Excitation and analysis was for the frequency range 5 kHz - 30 kHz.
-Fig 5 shows (outer points) velocity data from a set of measurements at $10^{\circ}$ steps.
-The form of the obvious orthotropic symmetry is due to the double thickness of the honeycomb core walls in the direction of the bond lines, shown in Fig 4.
-This can be contrasted with the symmetry for the skin alone, shown for two different frequencies in the two inner sets of points.
+Fig 5 4 hows (outer point) yooks (outer point) yooks (outer point) yooks of the obvious orthorapic symmetry is due to the double thickness of the honeycomb core walls in the direction of the bond lines, shown in Fig 4.
+This can be contrasted with the symmetry for the skin alone, also shown for two different frequencies in the two inner sets of points.